Our qualified dentists at Nashville Dental Center are here to answer common questions patients frequently have!

 Regular dental exams and cleaning visits are essential in preventing dental problems and maintaining the health of your teeth and gums.
 At these visits, your teeth are cleaned and checked for cavities.
 Additionally, there are many other things that are checked and monitored to help detect, prevent, and maintain your dental health.
 These include:

-Medical history review: Knowing the status of any current medical conditions, new medications, and illnesses, gives us insight to your over all health and also your dental health.
+Medical history review: Knowing the status of any current medical conditions, new medications, and illnesses, gives us insight into your overall health and also your dental health.

 Gum disease evaluation: Check the gums and bone around the teeth for any signs of periodontal disease.